Open IRSC Libraries LibGuides

 One way is to add search terms.
-Adding search terms to specify some aspect of childhood obesity will help narrow the results.
-Some options to explore are the causes, possible solutions, social aspects, long-term health effects, etc of childhood obesity.
+Adding another keyword to specify some aspect of childhood obesity will help narrow the results.
+Some options to explore are the causes, possible solutions, social aspects, long-term health effects, etc. of childhood obesity.

 Another approach is to use subject terms.
 The database uses a controlled vocabulary which means it has a preferred way of labeling articles about childhood obesity.
-The subjects for each article are shown in this view.
+The subjects for the first articles are shown in this view.

 Click on the title for the first result.
 Click on the hyperlinked subject OBESITY in children.

-The database automatically starts a new search for the subject term "obesity in children".
+By clicking on this hyperlinked subject term, the database automatically starts a new search for every article in this database with the subject term "obesity in children".

 The results can be narrowed further by adding additional Subject terms to the search or additional keywords, as described earlier.